 There is a darker side to being a vlogger, however, and that’s the hate you will inevitably receive.
-As is often the case on the Internet, women are more likely to receive hate and harassment than men (as is the case with Anita Sarkeesian or online dating as a woman), and unfortunately, you have to be ready for that if you’re going to put yourself out there.
+As is often the case on the Internet, women are more likely to receive hate and harassment than men (as in online dating as a woman), and unfortunately, you have to be ready for that if you’re going to put yourself out there.

 “Don’t put yourself out there until you know you’re ready.
 I know it’s kind of odd advice, but I know from experience that if you’re not confident in yourself, the hate that you can get will take a toll on your self esteem.
 You have to learn to accept yourself for who you are before asking others to accept you.” – Honor Stevenson